IUIDSL/OPDDR/README.md

 # Code, scripts and artifacts from the Open Phenotypic Drug Discovery Resource (OPDDR).

-A collaboration between NCATS, Eli Lilly, Data2Discovery, Inc., and Indiana University.
+A collaboration between NCATS, Eli Lilly, Data2Discovery, Inc., and Indiana University (2015)

 ### See also: